top of page

 • Black highly polished or patent lace-up shoes and black socks.

 • Cummerbunds are not considered essential but may be worn.
-Also waistcoats may be worn although they are not seen very often.
+Also, waistcoats may be worn although they are not seen very often.
 They would always be considered a smart option.
 A waistcoat and cummerbund are never worn together.

 • A white handkerchief in the left breast pocket is a classic detail.